 Genetic Tests

-Genetic testing is recommended primarily for specific situations, such as for subtype confirmation when results might affect therapeutic decisions.
-Molecular testing is not widely available for types 1 and 3 VWD and is most useful for type 2 diagnosis.
+Genetic testing is recommended for specific situations, such as subtype confirmation when results might affect therapeutic decisions.
+Genetic testing is most useful for type 2 diagnosis but may also be beneficial in confirming cases of type 1 or type 3 VWD. ,

-Genetic/molecular testing can help distinguish subtype 2B from platelet-type VWD, and subtype 2N from hemophilia A, and can be useful in the evaluation of family members of individuals with known variants.
-Refer to the von Willebrand Disease Genetic Subtyping – Type 2 and Platelet Type Test Fact Sheet for more information about specific mutations associated with VWD types.
+Genetic/molecular testing can help distinguish subtype 2B from platelet-type VWD, distinguish subtype 2N from mild hemophilia A, and can also be useful in the evaluation of family members of individuals with known variants.

 Monitoring

 VWD assays are recommended for monitoring patients receiving medications such as desmopressin or VWF concentrates for VWD (appropriate treatment depends on subtype).
-VWF:RCo and FVIII activity tests are recommended at baseline and should be repeated within 1 hour of desmopressin administration to determine adequate response before use as a therapy.
-Repeat testing is suggested 2-4 hours after drug administration to assess the possibility of rapid clearance.
-VWF:RCo and FVIII activity tests are also indicated before surgery in patients with VWD to assess whether target activity levels have been achieved with prophylaxis.
+Use of desmopressin often requires a desmopressin trial in a controlled setting to determine efficacy of the therapy.
+A desmopressin trial involves measuring VWF activity and FVIII activity at baseline and at one or more time points after administration to determine adequate response and clearance characteristics. , VWF activity and FVIII activity tests are indicated before surgery in patients with VWD to assess whether target activity levels have been achieved with prophylaxis.
+These tests may also be used for monitoring pregnant individuals with VWD.

 ARUP Laboratory Tests